FAQBefore sending us a message check this FAQ.

 The General Data Protection Regulation (and other data protection legislation) requires Data Controllers to formally agree the way in which third parties process personal data on their behalf and to record this in writing in a Data Processing Agreement (DPA).

-All of our licence agreements are being updated to include DPA‘s, if you are a commissioner and have renewed your licence since January this year your licence agreement contains a DPA.
+All of our licence agreements have been updated to include DPA‘s, if you are a commissioner and have renewed your licence since January 2018 your licence agreement contains a DPA.
 You may choose to add an additional schedule with the specifics of your services if required.

 Data Sharing Agreements